Whispers of the Herd

 • Gentle mat Pilates to support grounding and embodied awareness

-• Mandala of Parts-of-Self — a guided, non-clinical creative practice exploring inner states through shape, color, and symbol
+• Mandala of Parts-of-Self — a guided, non-clinical creative exploration of inner states through shape, color, and symbol

 • Horsehair bracelet — a tactile project worked on gradually across the week